-E.coli produces a bifunctional enzyme which performs both the isomerisation of phospho-ribosyl anthranylate AND the synthesis of indole-glyceryl phosphate, two steps in tryptophan biosynthesis.
-It comprises two very similar eight-stranded a/b barrels, each barrel acting as a separate enzyme.
+E.coli produces a bifunctional enzyme which performs both the isomerisation of phosphoribosyl anthranilate and the synthesis of indole-glycerol phosphate, two steps in tryptophan biosynthesis.
+It comprises two very similar eight-stranded alpha/beta barrels, each barrel acting as a separate enzyme.

 In this case we see different tertiary domains aggregating together to form a unit.
-The photoreaction centre is a good example.
+Hemoglobin consists of two alpha (green) and two beta (yellow) subunits.

-Sometimes, we find that several domains are found in a single enzyme complex, either in a single polypeptide chain, or as an association of separate chains.
+Sometimes, several domains are found in a single enzyme complex, either in a single polypeptide chain, or as an association of separate chains.

 Often the domains have related functions, for instance, where one domain will be responsible for binding, another for regulation, and a third for enzymatic activity.
-Cellobiohydrolase provides anexample of such a protein.
+Cellobiohydrolase provides an example of such a protein.
 It is not uncommon to find more than once the same chain in a protein complex.
-A good example is the F-1 ATPase.

 It is far more common to find copies of the same tertiary domain associating non-covalently.
 Such complexes are usually, though not always symmetrical.
 Because proteins are inherently asymmetrical objects, the multimers almost always exhibit rotational symmetry about one or more axes.
-The majority of the enzymes of the metabolic pathways seem to aggregate in this way, forming dimers, trimers, tetramers, pentamers, hexamers, octamers, decamers, dodecamers, (or even tetradecamers in the case of the chaperonin GroEL).
+Below are four examples of homo-tetramers.

 The molecular machinery of the cell and indeed of assemblies of cells, rely on components made from multimeric assemblies of proteins, nucleic acids, and sugars.
 A few examples include :